Carrie Underwood Shares Heartwarming Moment With 8-Year-Old Deaf Fan In Inspiring Video

 The sweet video has already been viewed an impressive more than 1 million times since the “Cry Pretty” singer posted it to her official Instagram account on October 5.

-A fan also took to social media after the show to share a look at Savannah enjoying the show from the front row as Underwood belted out her hits at Washington D.C.’s Capital One Arena.
-The video showed the star attempted to sign to her from the stage.
+A fan also took to social media after the show to share a look at Savannah enjoying the show from the front row as Underwood belted out her hits at Washington, D.C.’s Capital One Arena.
+The video showed the star attempting to sign to her from the stage.

-Carrie acknowledged the youngster during her performance, as she waved and pointed towards her while moving her hands.
+Carrie acknowledged the youngster during her performance, as she waved and pointed toward her while moving her hands.

 “The key word is ‘tried!'”
 Underwood replied on Twitter with a crying laughing emoji after the fan noted that she “tried” to sign a message to Savannah.
 “I wanted to tell her that she’s a beautiful girl!
 Just in case she was wondering!!!”